thewooniverse/learning_scripts/AI_studies/projects/AI_developed_projects.md

 - Agents with persistent memories and up to date domain expertise (RSS feeds for new best practices, summarizations etc...)
 - AI committee - digital marketing / ECOM, legal / Regulatory advisor, COO business process

+I would need to develop a self developed langchain agent that will help me develop first to unlock token limits;

 ## AP2: Develop a wrapper-as-a-service type saas products